FAQ

 depression Virginia BeachHow do we know when it is time to end therapy?

-As you begin reaching your initial goals we will start to discuss a plan for the end of the therapeutic relationship.
+As you begin reaching your initial goals we will start to discuss a plan for either decreasing session frequency or terminating treatment.
 Sometimes it is helpful to begin spacing the therapy sessions out further towards the end.
 For example, if we were meeting once per week, we might decide to decrease sessions down to every other week, and then once per month.
 A part of the termination process is recognizing all of the progress that you have made and discussing how that has happened and what you can do to maintain those gains.
-The same attributes that helped you to achieve your goals in therapy will help you to continue growing and making progress even once the counseling relationship ends.
+The same attributes that helped you to achieve your goals in therapy will help you to continue growing and making progress even once the therapeutic relationship ends.
+Some clients choose to continue with check-in sessions, either on an as-needed basis, or scheduled every 4-8 weeks as a way of maintaining their mental health and engaging in on-going self-care.

 These are some common questions that people have, but please feel free to contact me if you have additional questions.